 We heard that many of you feel the petition process to establish a new residential parking permit zone can be challenging and that some of you feel pressured to support restrictions you don’t necessarily agree with.
-As a result of your input and to ensure a fair and transparent process, we are recommending to Council that the petition process be led by The City of Calgary rather than by residents.
+As a result of your input and to ensure a fair and transparent process, we are recommending to Council that the petition process be revised and use of it minimized.

 Establishing New Parking Restrictions: